dellixx/tkbc-lie/README.md

 ## License
-tkbc is CC-BY-NC licensed, as found in the LICENSE file.
+MIT licensed, as found in the LICENSE file.

 ## Our Method